 Occupation is used as a rating factor by car insurance companies when setting prices.
 Some car insurance companies award drivers in certain industries small discounts because of the correlation between the occupation and safe driving.
 Self-employed individuals and independent contractors typically do not fall into this category.
 Although you might not pay more for car insurance because you’re self-employed, it's always worth finding ways to save.
-Let's explore how to findfor your vehicle.
+Let's explorehow to find cheap for your vehicle.

 If you use your vehicle for business purposes, you can deduct all necessary and ordinary costs relating to car insurance on your tax return.
 However, a business-use policy is non-standard.
 This doesn’t mean you drive your vehicle to and from wherever you are working.
 This means you use your vehicle your business and associated duties related to your business.